sanidhyaRsharma/cc-trading-demo/README.md

 Also replace the corresponding addresses at the start of app/routes.py

-The above project has been tested with Ganache.
-Carefully modify the code in app/routes.py if you want to switch to a different Ethereum test client(such as Infuria)

 Remember to update your dependencies.txt file before pushing your update in case you install modules.
 Use the following command:

 `python -m pip freeze > dependencies.txt`